 Best oil to pop popcorn in

-- Coconut Oil: With a slow smoke point at 350F, cold-pressed coconut oil is a healthy option for popping popcorn.
+- Coconut Oil: With a slow smoke point at 350F, cold-pressed coconut oil is an option for popping popcorn.
 The bonus is the slightly sweet flavor coconut oil adds to popcorn.

 - Olive Oil: Cold-pressed olive oil can be heated to 350-400F, perfect for popping kernels.
 As a bonus, olive oil contains oleic acid and other monosaturated fats and antioxidants that our bodies need.

 - Avocado Oil: Avocado oil adds a hint of smooth buttery flavor to popcorn.
-The smoke point, between 375 and 400F, avocado oil has many health benefits.
-It has healthy fats, and it can help remove harmful toxins.
+The smoke point, between 375 and 400F.

 - Canola Oil: If you need to make a lot of popcorn, canola oil is a cheaper option.
 It has a smoking point of 435F degrees.
 Canola oil is considered a highly processed oil so the nutritional value is not good compared to cold pressed oil.

 My favorite popcorn popper for using oil is this Dash SmartStore Deluxe Stirring Popcorn Maker.
 Note that it is best to remove the popcorn from the popper as soon as it is done popping.
 Condensation can build up on the plastic lid and make your popcorn a bit soggy.

 One of my favorite, slightly sweet, popcorn recipes is this delicious Maple Glazed Popcorn.